 Nerve-sparing prostatectomy approach

-This is a new technique that preserves the nerves that run along the prostate.
+This is a modern technique designed to preserve the nerves surrounding the prostate.
 By doing so, the likelihood of erectile dysfunction and other complication is lower.
 This technique may not be available for the patient when prostate cancer is very close to the nerve tissue.

 Robot-assisted radical prostatectomy